scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 especially for beginners, and provides a more pleasant visual experience.
-The GUI typically provides buttons and widgets for the most common tasks, whereas the CLI requires recalling and typing out the commands to accomplish the tasks.
-However, the novice-friendliness of the GUI comes at a cost -- it can be much more difficult to perform advanced tasks using the GUI as compared to using the CLI.
-Using a GUI is analogous using a phrase book to express yourself in a foreign language, whereas using a CLI is like learning words to form new phrases in the foreign language.
-The former is more convenient for first-time and casual users, whereas latter provides the versatiity required by more advanced users.
+The GUI typically provides buttons and widgets for the most common tasks, whereas the CLI requires recalling and typing out commands to accomplish tasks.
+However, the friendliness of the GUI comes at a cost |---| it can be much more difficult to perform advanced tasks using the GUI as compared to using the CLI.
+Using a GUI is analogous to using a phrase book to express yourself in a foreign language, whereas using a CLI is like learning words to form new phrases in the foreign language.
+The former is more convenient for first-time and casual users, whereas the latter provides the versatility required by more advanced users.

 The dichotomy between the textual and graphical modes of interaction also extends to scientific data analysis tools.
 Traditionally, commands for data analysis were typed into a terminal window with an interactive shell and the graphical output was displayed in a separate window.
-Some commercial sofware, such as Mathematica and Maple, provided a more integrated notebook interface that blended text and graphics, thus combining aspects of the CLI with the GUI.
-One of the exciting recent developments in scientific Python has been the development of alternative, open source, notebook interfaces for scientific computing and data analysis -- the Sage and IPython notebooks [Perez12]_.
+Some commercial software, such as Mathematica and Maple, provided a more integrated notebook interface that blended text and graphics, thus combining aspects of the CLI with the GUI.
+One of the exciting recent developments in scientific Python has been the development of alternative, open source, notebook interfaces for scientific computing and data analysis |---| the Sage and IPython notebooks [Perez12]_.
 Since Python is a more general-purpose language than Mathematica or Maple, the notebook interface could potentially reach a much wider audience.

 A notebook display consists of a sequence of cells, each of which can contain code, figures, or text (with markup).
-Although originally developed for exploratory research, notebooks can be be very useful for presentations and teaching as well.
+Although originally developed for exploratory research, notebooks can be very useful for presentations and teaching as well.
 They can provide step-by-step documentation of complex tasks and can easily be shared.
 The cells in a notebook do not necessarily have to be executed in the sequence in